-Another upgrade not talked about enough is the upgraded obstacle avoidance system, which Roborock calls Reactive AI 2.0.
+Another upgrade not discussed enough is the upgraded obstacle avoidance system, which Roborock calls Reactive AI 2.0.

 It retains the same twin-lens camera but is now flanked by two laser sensors and an LED below it.

 These enhancements help the S7 MaxV detect and avoid obstacles better, even in low light conditions.

 It avoided pet feces and coiled wires better than the older S6 MaxV variant that only relied on a camera sensor.

 I tested it on various objects – fake poop, coiled wires, toys, shoes, slippers, stretched wires, and a weighing scale.